Sadbhavcodes/ride-sharing-backend/docs/driver-service-jwt-blackbox-report.md

 **Key difference from `user-service`:**
 - `user-service` permits `"/auth/**"` without a token (login/register are public).
-- `driver-service` has **no public endpoints** — every request requires a valid Bearer token.
+- `driver-service` has **no public endpoints** â€” every request requires a valid Bearer token.
-- No `PasswordEncoder` bean — `driver-service` does not encode or validate passwords.
+- No `PasswordEncoder` bean â€” `driver-service` does not encode or validate passwords.

 ---

-## 6. Security Architecture — JWT Flow Across Services
+## 6. Security Architecture â€” JWT Flow Across Services

 ```
 Client